KHESLC makes it easier to repay your student loan with a

 receive your request in writing (fax, letter or e-mail).

-You have your choice of four payment methods.
+You have your choice of five payment methods.
 Click on the type for more information.

 How Payments Are Applied